5an0j/Circuits-INTED-2025/README.md

     Contains conda environments for running each computational essay.
 (For the most part, one could use any environment with standard packages for ML (with Torch) plus Captum, BertViz, TransformerLens and CircuitsVis, though there are some annoying version dependencies in CE2 which the provided environment solves.)

 - `Code files\`
-    Contains a .py file with a class implementation of the interventions from CE1, with a documentation notebook demo-ing its use.
+    Contains a .py file with a class implementation of the interventions from CE1, as well as a documentation notebook demo-ing its use.
 Together with the class doc-strings, this is hopefully sufficent documentation to permit external use.

 **`Report/`**